Badachro

-Badachro (Bad a' Chrò) is a former fishing village, in the northwest Highlands of Scotland.
+Badachro (Bad a' Chrò, meaning "the copse of the pen") is a former fishing village, in the northwest Highlands of Scotland.

 Geography

 Badachro sits about 3 km south of Gairloch on the shore of Gair Loch, and is a natural harbour popular with yachts.
-Approximately 2 miles to the SE are located the Fairy Lochs, the site of a 1945 plane crash which is now a designated war grave.
+The Fairy Lochs lie approximately 2 mi to the south-east, and are the site of a 1945 plane crash which is now a designated war grave.
 The crash site has been preserved as a memorial to the USAAF servicemen who lost their lives in the accident and is accessible by a rough track near the Shieldaig Lodge Hotel.

-Badachro is in the Highland Council area.

-Queen Victoria visited Shieldaig Lodge Hotel in 1877 but never made it to Badchro village itself as the roads were too bad.
-Today Shieldaig Lodge is home to a small watersports centre Gairloch Canoe and Kayak Centre.
+Queen Victoria visited Shieldaig Lodge Hotel in 1877.

 Fishing

 At the end of the nineteenth century, Badachro was a busy fishing village.
-Cod landed here and at Gairloch, was dried at one of two curing stations at Badachro - one on Eilean Horrisdale (cured by resident Kenneth Bain, master seaman) and one on Eilean Tioram.
-Today, lobster, crab, and prawns are landed for markets in the south and Europe.
+Cod landed there and at Gairloch, and were dried at one of two curing stations at Badachro.
+Today, lobster, crab, and prawns are fished for markets south of the town.